richyyun/Plex/README.md

 9. [heimdall](https://hub.docker.com/r/linuxserver/heimdall) - application dashboard
 10. [tautulli](https://hub.docker.com/r/linuxserver/tautulli) - Plex server stats monitoring

-Note I have every service other than Plex itself on the VPN as I figured it wouldn't hurt.
+Note I have every service other than Plex and tautulli on the VPN as I figured it wouldn't hurt (tautulli doesn't seem to work behind a VPN).
 You can also put Plex on the VPN but accessing outside your local network might get more complicated.
 To put a service on the VPN simply add `network_mode: service:expressvpn`.
 You should also add a `depends_on:` clause so it starts up after the VPN.
 If not using a VPN (or if the VPN is standalone and not dockerized) you need to setup an internal network such that each service can access one another as they will be isolated otherwise.

 ### Setup